ryverine/Word-Guess-Game/README.md

 14. Add difficulty selector?
 Easy should be 10 of the most well know characters, and give more guesses.
 Normal will be the current game.
 For hard mode player has to find 25 words.

 15. Add credits/thanks to the people that ripped the sprties/font that I have used for this page.

+16. Add header row for spacing above page logo.

+17. Add characters from newer Mario games (i.e galaxy, odyssey).
+Add more meme/joke images.

+18. Find a way to allow for more characters in secret word.

+19. Border of character display area should not be set as transparent, it should match the syk color.
+I think this is why we can see little squares of white between the blocks on the outsize edge.

+20. Count the total number of consecutive games played.
+Tally number of all secret words found across all games.
+Show words found compared to total words provided (#games * 10), and then calculate a win percentage.

+21. When `gameOverFlag` is `true`, display game over message on page.